ntua/rest_api_live_gerokonstantis/mim_to_publish/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/be0ee5ed-e2fd-4776-b18a-cc927242a227" width="400" height="230" /></p>

 ## When and How to use MIM
 It is important to note that MIM has to be placed between an API client and an API server accessible to the client.
-If the API is protected by a firewall and the client is not allowed to use it, MIM will not be able to forward and capture the network traffic.
-If the purpose is to work with a public and accessible API, the MIM can be set up locally.
-If the API of interest is a private enterprise API, MIM has to be set up in the appropriate private network.
+If the API is protected by a firewall and the client is not allowed to access it, MIM will not be able to forward and capture the network traffic.
+When working with public and widely accessible APIs, MIM can be installed and configured locally.
+In contrast, for a private enterprise API, MIM needs to be deployed within the relevant private network.

 ## Set up (locally) and use MIM
 The prerequisite for running MIM is that you already have the [Docker environment](https://docs.docker.com/engine/install/) installed.
 If so, it is only necessary to move to the **mim** directory and run